Fair Supervised Learning Through Constraints on Smooth Nonconvex Unfairness-Measure Surrogates: Methodology

 \section{Methodology}

-Motivated by our prior discussions, in this section we present our proposed methodology that combines smooth, nonconvex, and accurate surrogate functions for unfairness measures with hard constraints that are to be imposed during model training.
+Motivated by our prior discussions, we now present our proposed methodology that combines smooth, nonconvex, and accurate surrogate functions for unfairness measures with hard constraints that are to be imposed during model training.
 We emphasize that this combination leads to a \emph{tractable} training paradigm where the optimization problem can be solved using stochastic Newton/SQP techniques from the recent literature \cite{curtis2023fair}.
-The benefits of our proposed methodology are realized in practice in the experimental results that we present in the following section.
+By \emph{tractable}, we are emphasizing the fact that one can solve a constrained training problem to obtain a prescribed limit on unfairness by solving a single optimization problem.
+Naturally, this optimization problem is more expensive to solve than a single unconstrained problem that naively introduces an unfairness measure through an objective regularization term.
+However, overall, there are computational savings due to the fact that, by solving a constrained problem, one does not need to tune regularization parameters for the unfairness measure terms.
+We also emphasize that \cite{curtis2023fair} shows that constrained training problems can be solved efficiently despite nonconvexity in both the objective and constraint functions.
+The benefits of our methodology are realized in practice in the experimental results that we present in the following section.